 - Exercise: Release tension build-ups in the body through a daily or weekly exercise routine.
 Regular exercise can leave one feeling accomplished, stronger and more confident.

 - Healthy diet: Implement well-balanced meals to improve the immune system, energy levels and mood.
-Providing the body the essential nutrients will lead to better physical and emotional well-being.
+As a result, providing the body the essential nutrients will lead to better physical and emotional well-being.

 - Sleep schedule: According to the National Sleep Foundation, it is recommended that teenagers (14-17) should get 8-10 hours of sleep each night, adults (18-64) 7-9 hours and older adults (65+) 7-8 hours.
-Getting the proper amount of sleep can reduce mental exhaustion for clearer decision-making.
+Therefore, getting the proper amount of sleep can reduce mental exhaustion for clearer decision-making.

 - Meditation: Create a calm, peaceful and tranquil environment through meditating and yoga.
-Meditation can help with creating a relaxing mind and body experience.
+Meditation can help with creating a relaxing mind and body experience – leaving your less stressed.

 - Activities: When stress and tension arises, find relaxing hobbies to keep busy.
 Unwind the mind through various activities such as exercising, listening to music, photography, cooking/baking, reading painting and more.

-Stress will inevitably be around for the long hull, but reduce the risk of relapse by implementing a mix of stress management techniques.
-No two stress management plans for drug addiction recovery are alike.
+Stress will inevitably be around during drug addiction recovery and for the long hull, but you can reduce the risk of relapse by implementing a mix of stress management techniques.
+However, no two stress management plans for drug addiction recovery are alike.
 Find the perfect combination of skills that work for you or a loved one by trying out some of the different tools available.